England deports all Jews in the year 1290

 Aaron, a moneylender in Lincoln, financed the building of the local cathedral – which remains a glory on the skyline.
 He lent to the King of Scotland, the Archbishop of Canterbury and several Cistercian monasteries.
 When he died, his estate was taken over by the king and an entire department of state – the Scaccarium Aaronis – was required to work its way through his holdings.

-Some of the most prolific moneylenders, according to Winder, were women.
+One of the most prolific moneylenders was a women.
 Licoricia of Oxford gave two thousand, five hundred pounds towards the building of Westminster Abbey.
 Did she care about such a building?
-No. But it certainly helped her relations with the King, who was after all her protector.
+No. But it certainly helped her relations with the king (Henry III), who was, after all, her protector.
 Fund his pet projects and life could go on as usual.
 Belaset of Wallingford was another women in the usury game and her name is assumed to mean ‘nice assets’ – a little bit of medieval humour there!

 It’s crucial to point out that not every Jew in England was a moneylender.
-Some were, needless to say, rabbis but there were also doctors and shopkeepers and artists.
-But it’s the money lending that brought them most in to the public eye.
-Certainly the king’s eye.
+But it was money lending that brought unwelcome attention.
 Increasingly, the Norman and then Angevin kings decided that it would be far more advantageous to tax the Jews instead of borrowing from them.
-After all, a king can do that kind of thing.
 So the Jews suffered an ever growing tax burden – which they no doubt passed on in part to their increasingly disgruntled customers.

 The myth of blood libel

-Matters were not helped by a series of so-called ‘blood libel’ incidents across northern Europe.
+Matters were not helped by a series of so-called fictitious ‘blood libel’ incidents across northern Europe.
 In Norwich, a child called William was found crucified and his blood drained allegedly by the Jews.
 Similar cases occurred elsewhere.
-These were complete fabrications but they gave the mob a very good excuse to attack Jewish property.
+These were malicious fabrications, but they gave the mob a very good excuse to attack Jewish property.

 Henry III personally attended the torture of a Jewish man – Copin of Lincoln – accused of another blood libel against a child called Hugh.
 Torture extracted the required confession and he was dragged through the town then hanged.
 This legitimised assaults and murders on Jews and in 1263 on Palm Sunday in London, about four hundred Jews were slaughtered.
 Winder makes the point that this event hardly figures in most England history books.